dsdanielpark/Gemini-API/README.md

 ```
 Can update cookies automatically using [broser_cookie3](https://github.com/borisbabic/browser_cookie3).
 For the first attempt, manually download the cookies to test the functionality.

+> [!IMPORTANT]
-*Before proceeding, ensure that the GeminiClient object is defined without any errors.*
+> *Before proceeding, ensure that the GeminiClient object is defined without any errors.*
 <br>

 ### Text generation